 We bring you all the latest in new restaurants and bars in Singapore, condensed and served up in tasty bite-sized pieces just for you.
 This month, look forward to super Instagrammable interiors at trendy Merci Marcel to coldwater Norwegian seafood specialists FiSK Sefoodbar & Market, Butler’s Steakbar, to Bayswater Kitchen with its enchanting marina views.
-Publico Ristorante, and Blackwattle, to a new restaurant on Keong Saik that serves up modern Australian cuisine, to many more hot new openings!
+Publico Ristorante, to a new restaurant on Keong Saik that serves up modern Australian cuisine, to many more hot new openings!

 Check out our gallery for all the mouth-watering new restaurant details!